ltelab/disdrodb/docs/source/data.rst

 1. Fork the ``disdro-data`` Git repository.

-2. Create a new branch.
+2. Create a new branch:

    .. code:: bash

       git checkout -b "reader-<data_source>-<campaign_name>"

-3. Add your data source, campaign names, and station name to the current folder structure.
+3. Add your data source and campaign name directory to the current folder structure.

 4. Add your metadata YAML file for each station ``station_name.yml``, in